Yizack/nuxt-webhook-validators/README.md

 ### Webhook Validators

-All validator helpers are exposed from the `webhooks` global variable and can be used in your server routes or API routes.
+All validator helpers are exposed globally and can be used in your server API routes.

 The helpers return a boolean value indicating if the webhook request is valid or not.